joanferns00/react-basic/README.md

 # react-basic
-Baisc React application with webpack and babel
+Basic React application with webpack and babel.
+Used storybook for a living style guide